 People often think that the blues is all the same.
 There’s no doubt that it can be, but as a genre of music there can be so much more than what is on the surface – in the same way as Jazz.
 I enjoy something when I can it goes beyond the “format” and I can say “wow, that was really good”.
 What I like about Robben Ford is that he writes his own lyrics, he’s a good singer, but most importantly it complements his amazing playing – which is an extension of his soul.
 The best guitar players have soul, tone, versatility, and dynamics – that can keep you on the edge of your seat for hours.
+Some people might think of him as jazz-oriented blues because of the types of chord choices he uses.
+It’s not just that.
+He has just the right amount of space, phrasing, and dynamics to make you want to listen for hours.

 I want you to take moment to listen to these Robben Ford videos and listen to the chord voicings, the leads, the riffs, the dynamics, and the way it complements the overall song.
 The guitar, like a piano can have a voice all it’s own that creates a visual tapestry unlike any other single instrument except the piano.